-- Inform and communicate with the Instructor of the missed deadline - Have the following information ready when informing and communicating with the Instructor - The Make-up day, the date, and the time - The Make-up will be taken in Moodle
+- Inform and communicate with the instructor about the missed deadline. - Have the following information ready when informing and communicating with the instructor. - The Make-up Day, the date, and the time. - The Make-up will be taken in Moodle.

 Academic Dishonesty Policy